-So, the cocoa fruits ripen completely for 4 months, after they should be harvested, cut into several pieces and fermented.
-Thereafter, the beans are dried in the sun or in special kilns, roasted and pressed to obtain cocoa butter.
-The most valuable is the oil obtained by pressing unroasted, defunct raw beans which have passed only the fermentation and drying.
-In this case, in the absence of heat all useful substances, vitamins and minerals can be preserved.
-Solids after pressing are ground to give cocoa powder.
-The resulting raw materials - cocoa butter and cocoa powder - is needed in the pharmaceutical, food and cosmetic industries.
+So, the cocoa fruits ripen entirely for four months after being harvested, cut into several pieces, and fermented.
+After that, the beans are dried in the sun or special kilns, roasted, and pressed to obtain cocoa butter.
+The most valuable is the oil obtained by pressing unroasted, defunct raw beans, which have passed only the fermentation and drying.
+In this case, it can preserve all valuable substances, vitamins, and minerals in the absence of heat.
+The dry residue after pressing is ground to obtain a cocoa powder.
+The resulting raw materials - cocoa butter and cocoa powder - are needed in the pharmaceutical, food, and cosmetic industries.

 Cocoa and cosmetics

-In cosmetology useful properties of cocoa butter are used for skin rejuvenation, as it has a tonic and healing effects.
-An effective way to deal with stretch marks on the body is using of cocoa butter and cocoa powder for massage and body wraps.
-Cocoa butter in composition of hair masks gives an excellent result - stronger hair by stimulating blood circulation in the scalp, growing faster and getting thicker.
+In cosmetology, the beneficial properties of cocoa butter are used to rejuvenate the skin, as it has a tonic and healing effect.
+An effective way to deal with stretch marks on the body is using cocoa butter and cocoa powder for massage and body wraps.
+The cocoa butter in the composition of hair masks gives an excellent result - stronger hair by stimulating blood circulation in the scalp, growing faster and getting thicker.

 Priceless properties of cocoa butter we use to the full in the manufacturing of by-cosmetics products.
-All recipes designed both to nourish, moisturize and protect the skin from external influences, come with cocoa butter.
-This product line of our body butters – Miracle, One Love and the Simple Pleasure butters.
-Application field for body butters is extensive: immediately after the shower, when cocoa butter and other useful ingredients give all their benefits to your skin; before using a swimming pool - a thin film of natural oils protects your body from the effects of chlorine and other chemicals used for water purifying; during sunbathing – cocoa butter has a natural spf 10 to 15 units.
+All recipes designed to nourish, moisturize and protect the skin from external influences come with cocoa butter.
+This product line of our body butter – Desire Body Butter, Desire Body Butter, Miracle Body Butter, One Love Body Butter, Simple Pleasure Body Butter.
+The application field for body butter is extensive: immediately after the shower, when cocoa butter and other valuable ingredients give all their benefits to your skin; before using a swimming pool - a thin film of natural oils protects your body from the effects of chlorine and other chemicals used for water purifying; during sunbathing – cocoa butter has a natural SPF 10 to 15 units.

 It's all about chocolate

-It makes no sense to describe in details all the tastiness of cocoa.
-Cocoa butter and cocoa beans are the basic ingredients for chocolate and countless confectionery delicacies based on it, both in industry and home-made.
-Talking of chocolate: when you select this delightful product you should always pay attention to the composition indicated on the label.
-Quality chocolate consists of just three ingredients - cocoa butter, cocoa powder and sugar.
+It makes no sense to describe in detail all the tastiness of cocoa.
+Cocoa butter and cocoa beans are the essential ingredients for chocolate and countless confectionery delicacies based on it, both in industry and homemade.
+Talking of chocolate: when you select this delightful product, you should always pay attention to the composition indicated on the label.
+Quality chocolate consists of just three ingredients - cocoa butter, cocoa powder, and sugar.
 That's the ticket!
-The remaining alloys such as confectionary vegetable fat, emulsifiers, flavorings, and all that was not included in the above short list, are dangerous to your health.
-Not without reason chocolate has been recognized as most dangerous sweet because of the large number of synthetic additives, designed to reduce the cost of the final product.
+Did not include the remaining alloys, such as confectionary vegetable fat, emulsifiers, flavorings, and all that are dangerous to your health in the above shortlist.
+Not without reason, chocolate has been recognized as the most hazardous sweet because of the large number of synthetic additives designed to reduce the cost of the final product.

-Cook your own chocolate in our original recipe.
-To make this treat bring you not only a pleasure but also a benefit your body, we recommend to use ingredients that have not undergone heat treatment.
-In this case all vitamins and minerals will be saved.
+Cook your chocolate in our original recipe.
+To make this treat please you and benefit your body, we recommend using ingredients that have not undergone heat treatment.
+In this case, it will save all vitamins and minerals.